apache/mesos/docs/configuration.md

       --rate_limits=VALUE
     </td>
     <td>
-      The value could be a JSON formatted string of rate limits or a file path containing the JSON formatted rate limits used for framework rate limiting.
+      The value could be a JSON-formatted string of rate limits or a file path containing the JSON-formatted rate limits used for framework rate limiting.
       <p/>
       Remember you can also use
       the <code>file:///path/to/file</code> or <code>/path/to/file</code>
-      argument value format to write the JSON in a file.
+      argument value format to read the JSON from a file.
       <p/>

       See the RateLimits protobuf in mesos.proto for the expected format.